 - What type of mortgages do you offer?

 - What are the associated costs of doing business with you?

-- How long will it take for my mortgage to get approved?
+- How long will it take for my mortgage approval?

-- Where are your loans processed and underwritten?
+- Where do you get process your loans and get them underwritten?

-- Verification of Down Payment: As simple as a picture of an account where the moolah is currently waiting, or a letter from family that says the money is a loan or a gift.
+- Verification of Down Payment.
+As simple as a picture of an account where the moolah is currently waiting, or a letter from the family that says the money is a loan or a gift.